-Clothes don’t have a gender, and whether you are male, female, enby, non-binary, gender neutral, gender fluid or have any other gender identity you should be able to feel like you can wear whatever you like on your wedding day.
+Clothes don’t have a gender, and whether you are male, female, enby, non-binary, gender neutral, gender fluid or have any other gender identity you should be able to wear wedding outfits that feel like you on your wedding day.

 Whether that’s both rocking dresses, or saying “I do” in identical suits.
 By eloping you are doing the wedding your way, and what you wear is another great way to make it that little bit more personal.

-Tips for finding the right outfit for your elopement
+Tips for finding the right outfit for your Wedding

-Gender neutral can go as glam or as simple as you want but there are a few things to remember when you are picking your outfits, especially if you are planning on wearing them in the mountains.
+Gender-neutral can go as glam or as simple as you want but there are a few things to remember when you are picking your wedding outfits, especially if you are planning a destination wedding or elopement:

-- Think about the activities you want to do and how practical it will be, if you are hoping to get out skiing or snowboarding in your wedding gear then make sure it is practical to move in, that it will keep you warm enough, and that there isn’t anything that could get caught in your equipment.
+• Think about the activities you want to do and how practical it will be, if you are hoping to get out hiking or skiing in your wedding gear then make sure it is practical to move in, that it will keep you warm enough, and that there isn’t anything that could get caught in your equipment.

 Androgynous Suits